Patient education: Renal (kidney) biopsy (Beyond the Basics)

-Preparation — Before your biopsy, you may need testing to see if you have a blood clotting abnormality or infection.
+Preparation — Before your biopsy, you may need testing to see whether you have a blood clotting abnormality or infection.
 To decrease the risk of bleeding, you should stop taking medicines that increase the risk of bleeding (such as aspirin, aspirin-like compounds, ibuprofen, or naproxen) for one to two weeks before the biopsy.
-Review your medicines with your healthcare provider to determine which ones are safe to continue.
+Review your medicines with your health care provider to determine which ones are safe to continue.

-If you take warfarin (Coumadin®), heparin, clopidogrel (Plavix®) or other medicines that prevent blood clots, ask your physician when to take these medications before your biopsy.
+If you take warfarin (Coumadin), heparin, clopidogrel (Plavix), or other medicines that prevent blood clots, ask your clinician when to take these medications before your biopsy.

 Biopsy procedure — Renal biopsy is usually performed while you are awake, after a cleansing agent is applied, and you are given local anesthesia (numbing medicine) to minimize pain.
 The most common way to perform a biopsy is to use a needle, which is inserted through the skin and into the kidney.

-In most cases, you will have an ultrasound, x-ray, or CT scan so that the physician knows exactly where to insert the needle.
-Once the needle is in the right position, the physician will take a sample of tissue from the kidney with the needle.
+In most cases, you will have an ultrasound, x-ray, or computed tomography (CT) scan so that the clinician knows exactly where to insert the needle.
+Once the needle is in the right position, the clinician will take a sample of tissue from the kidney with the needle.

 In some cases, a different approach is used to perform the biopsy.
 An open renal biopsy involves sedating you with general anesthesia, and making a small cut in your skin, which is opened to obtain the kidney tissue.

 After the biopsy, the kidney tissue will be sent to a laboratory and examined with a microscope.
 This microscopic examination is looking for scarring, infection, or abnormalities in the kidney tissue.
 The results of the microscopic exam are usually available within one to two weeks after the biopsy.
 In urgent situations, the results can be available within a few hours.